 Attendance at MakerSpace Meetups is dependent on users abiding by the following guidelines.

 - By using the MakerSpace all users agree to abide by this policy and follow the direction of staff at all times.

-- Open MakerSpace sessions are intended for makers aged 16 and over.
-Attendance by those under 18 assumes parental consent.
+- Open MakerSpace sessions are open to all, however, attendance by those under 18 assumes parental consent.